-Members of the Tourism Group, both staff and graduate students, have wide-ranging research interests in many aspects of tourism, both within New Zealand and internationally.
-This research is systematic in approach, seeks to deepen knowledge of the subject, to address issues of relevance to the industry and policy-makers and to inform teaching.
-Current activity is centred on four major research clusters:
+Members of the Tourism Management Group, both staff and postgraduate students, have wide-ranging research interests and expertise in tourism, both within New Zealand and abroad.
+Our research seeks to deepen knowledge, address issues of relevance to the industry and policy-makers and to inform the future.
+Current research is centred on four major research clusters:

 - tourist behaviour

 - destination management, planning and development